-Encourage the evolution of Scott Street to a mixed-use live / work environment, including ground floor employment / commercial uses, to take advantage of the proximity of the future Westboro and Kichi Sibi O-Train Stations;
+9) Encourage the evolution of Scott Street to a mixed-use live / work environment, including ground floor employment / commercial uses, to take advantage of the proximity of the future Westboro and Kichi Sibi O-Train Stations;

-- 10) Ensure that new development is generally in the form of high low-rise and low midrise buildings, and is compatible with and provides an appropriate transition to the adjacent low-rise neighbourhood; - 11) Recognize the Granite Curling Club site as a future redevelopment opportunity for a mixed-use project, providing a transition in building scale to the low-rise neighbourhood to the south. - 5.6 Future Westboro O-Train Station Area (Sector 5) - 12) Recognize the 250 Lanark Avenue site as a regeneration opportunity, with the south half, closest to the future O-Train station, as an appropriate location for high-rise buildings.
+- 10) Ensure that new development is generally in the form of high low-rise and low midrise buildings, and is compatible with and provides an appropriate transition to the adjacent low-rise neighbourhood; - 11) Recognize the Granite Curling Club site as a future redevelopment opportunity for a mixed-use project, providing a transition in building scale to the low-rise neighbourhood to the south.

+5.6 Future Westboro O-Train Station Area (Sector 5)

+- 12) Recognize the 250 Lanark Avenue site as a regeneration opportunity, with the south half, closest to the future O-Train station, as an appropriate location for high-rise buildings.
 The north half should be developed in the form of high low-rise and low mid-rise buildings, generally in the range of four to six storeys, and must, provide an appropriate transition to the adjacent low-rise neighbourhood, which includes consideration for sun and shadow impacts, demonstrated through a sun / shadow study.
-A mix of uses, including residential and office uses are encouraged, with offices concentrated to the south; - 13) Require the proposed redevelopment to be the subject of a study to address potential traffic impact issues on Lanark Avenue and adjacent streets; - 14) Enhance the pedestrian walkway to the future O-Train station from 250 Lanark Avenue to help promote public transit use; - 15) Support the development of a public plaza over the O-Train tracks adjacent to the future O-Train station in order to create a pedestrian-friendly environment, including streetscaping and a one- or two-storey building, and to provide convenience retail and other services to public transit passengers. - 15.1) Recognize the 335 and 339 Roosevelt Avenue, 344 Winston Avenue, and 379 and 389 Wilmont Avenue site, which fronts light rail transit and is within 200 metres from the future Kichi Sibi O-Train Station, as a regeneration opportunity for two high-rise buildings not exceeding 13 and 14 storeys, including stepbacks to provide appropriate transition to the adjacent low-rise neighbourhood.
-(By-law 2024-498 OPA 37) (By-law 2023-244)
+A mix of uses, including residential and office uses are encouraged, with offices concentrated to the south; - 13) Require the proposed redevelopment to be the subject of a study to address potential traffic impact issues on Lanark Avenue and adjacent streets; - 14) Enhance the pedestrian walkway to the future O-Train station from 250 Lanark Avenue to help promote public transit use; - 15) Support the development of a public plaza over the O-Train tracks adjacent to the future O-Train station in order to create a pedestrian-friendly environment, including streetscaping and a one- or two-storey building, and to provide convenience retail and other services to public transit passengers. - 15.1) Recognize the 335 and 339 Roosevelt Avenue, 344 Winston Avenue, and 379 and 389 Wilmont Avenue site, which fronts light rail transit and is within 200 metres from the future Kichi Sibi O-Train Station, as a regeneration opportunity for low high-rise buildings not exceeding twelve storeys and presenting stepbacks at the higher floors.
+The south part should be developed in the form of low-rise buildings, not exceeding 3 storeys, to provide an appropriate transition to the adjacent low-rise neighbourhood.
+(By-law 2023-244)